Supporting Diversity in Nursing: 5 Best Practices

 Among staff, supporting diversity is also necessary to reduce systemic racism and discrimination affecting minority nurses.
 For example, research has shown that peer-to-peer racism is, unfortunately, quite common among nurses.
 As such, there is an urgent need to elevate the collective voices and experiences of nurses from underrepresented communities.

-What Are Some Barriers to Diversity in the Nursing Profession?
+What Are Some Barriers to Multicultural Nursing and Diversity?

 Before exploring solutions to improve cultural diversity in nursing, it’s important to recognize some of the challenges of developing a culturally congruent workforce.
 Only then can diversity, equity, and inclusion teams develop effective and meaningful solutions that prioritize and celebrate diversity.
-It’s helpful to look at some of the barriers to diversity in nursing.
+It’s helpful to look at some of the barriers to a more diverse nursing workforce.
 Examples include the following:

-Now that you can answer the question, what is diversity in healthcare and why is it important? you may be looking for ways to boost diversity in your organization.
-Here are three strategies to help you get started.
+Now that you can answer the question, What is diversity in healthcare and why is it important? you may be looking for ways to boost diversity in your organization.
+Here are five strategies for increasing diversity in nursing (examples included) to help you get started.

 1. Gather Data That Informs a Strategic Plan Tailored to Your Facility